-A Conservation Agreement or Easement limits the development of property and preserves the natural beauty of the land and its contribution to habitat and watershed.
+A Conservation Agreement, or Conservation Easement, limits the development of property and preserves the natural beauty of the land and its contribution to habitat and watershed.
 In this type of arrangement, The Berlin Land Trust partners with the land owner to protect the property from development while the land owner retains ownership.

 Scroll down to read descriptions and access information of our current agreements.
 Listings provided below are in an order by date acquired.

 Donated by Pistol Creek Golf Course Developer

 Size: A wooded 2-acre greenway buffer.
 The easement protects the area along Spruce Brook.